hackclub/hackpad/hackpads/luteron6pad/readme.md

 # luteron6pad
+- This is my first time making anything like this, so if there are any errors, please let me know on the slack @Caleb.
 - I would love if I could have a black pcb, (not the usual green)

 # BOM:
 - 5x Cherry MX switches